Five reasons why Simu Liu is perfect for 'Shang Chi and The Legend of Ten Rings'

 Simu Liu as Shang Chi Photograph:( Twitter )

-'Shang Chi and The Legends of Ten Rings is releasing in Indian theatres on September 03, 2021.
+'Shang Chi and The Legends of Ten Rings' is releasing in Indian theatres on September 03.

-'Shang Chi and The Legends of Ten Rings' is an upcoming Marvel superhero action movie, which has left no stones unturned to keep the excitement and anticipation among fans at the pinnacle.
-Though Marvel took time to come back with another movie, nearly over 2 years, fans around the world seem to be elated.
+'Shang Chi and The Legends of Ten Rings' is an upcoming Marvel superhero action movie, which has left no stone unturned to keep the excitement and anticipation among fans at its pinnacle.
+Though Marvel took time to come back with another movie, nearly over two years, fans around the world seem to be elated.
 They can’t wait to watch the film, which is added to the long list of blockbusters produced by Marvel Cinematic Universe (MCU) and distributed by Marvel Studios.

 A Destin Daniel Cretton directorial, this movie introduces a brand new hero to the franchise, Simu Liu, whose Shang Chi look got everyone talking and all the more interested.
 He rose to fame for his portrayal of Jung in the popular sitcom 'Kim’s Convenience'.
 If the initial reactions are any indication for this actor’s phenomenal debut in this whole new avatar as Shang Chi, here are five reasons why we think he is perfect for the role: